biopragmatics/oquat/docs/invalids/prefix/wormbase.md

 ## `wbphenotype`: C. elegans phenotype

-Identifiers for this prefix are given incorrectly correctly in `wbphenotype`.
+Identifiers for this prefix are given incorrectly in `wbphenotype`.
+See the [GitHub repository](https://github.com/obophenotype/c-elegans-phenotype-ontology).

 | external_xref         |   usages_count | usages                                                                                                                                                                                                                                                                                                                                             |
 |-----------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|